whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 definitely not recommended!).

 Suppose we want to find the maximum inflammation score for each patient across the 40 days of measurements.
-Let’s start by calculating it for patient 1.
+Let's start by calculating it for patient 1.

 Extracting the data for patient 1 (i.e. the first row) is the first obvious step, and perhaps we decide it makes sense to store the values for this patient in a new object: